cloneforyou/HumanDx/README.md

 - the system should be later integratable into web-applications
 - while now the system should support only a list of 102 examples (short-diagnoses.txt), in future it should support complex queries based on tens of thousands of diagnoses.
 - for the first implementation doctors enter keywords without mistakes (no need to typo-tolerant search)
+- the system should be a Google for diagnoses (search-driven)
+- doctors use English to search for diagnoses without special characters

 #### Strategy
 The overall strategy was to design as **minimal application** (still working) as possible, still easily extensible, that **other features could be added without changing the general architecture**.